 Why is this a problem?
-Well, scheduling become complicated when the same resources are shared across divisions, with different project managers.
+Well, scheduling becomes complicated when the same resources are shared across divisions, with different project managers.
 Or when different projects have competing priorities from leadership.
-This can create conflict among teams and have impacts on your schedule.
+This can create conflict among teams and have an impact on your schedule.

 It can also lead to your best resources becoming burned out.
 You need to actively manage their tasks not just on one project but on all of them together.
 No small feat.